|Head of Faculty||Ms Tamsin Morrell|

 What we aim to do:

-The Science Faculty at Hampstead School aims for every student to achieve their full potential by experiencing a broad and balanced curriculum taught by enthusiastic teachers.
+The Science Faculty at Hampstead School aims to improve confidence, independent thinking and the desire to inquire whilst developing responsible citizens, who care about the world around them.
+We aim to raise student achievement and passion for science by promoting independent learning and outstanding practice to ensure every student is able to achieve their full potential.
 An extensive extra-curricular programme enriches students’ experience in science by providing an outlet for naturally enquiring minds.

 There is a focus on how students can use science, especially at Key Stage 3 where all students study science with a specific context.
+Students are encouraged to understand how science can be used to explain what is occurring, predict how things will behave, and analyse causes.
 This enables students to realise the connections that science has to every other subject taught across the school.

 With this approach Key Stage 5 science subjects offered at Hampstead School are highly popular, with students feeling confident they have the knowledge required to succeed.